EmDe99/react-games-website/README.md

 - Choose their desired game.
 - Play the game.
-- See their result at the game.
+- See their score after playing the game.

 ### Built with